-In March 2014, the US issued three Executive Orders pursuant to which the Obama administration imposed sanctions on 31 individuals and one Russian bank, Bank Rossiya, and set the stage for more sweeping sanctions that potentially may be imposed against individuals and entities in various sectors of the Russian economy.
-1 On April 3, 2014, the US also enacted legislation that supplements the Executive Orders and authorizes potential sanctions against additional categories of Ukrainian and Russian persons.2 In particular, the US sanctions require US persons (including US citizens, companies and banks incorporated in the US, including foreign branches, and any individual or entity located in the United States) to block (freeze) all property or interests in property of designated parties, where such property or interests in property are or come within the United States or the possession or control of US persons anywhere in the world.
-The US sanctions also prohibit US persons from engaging, directly or indirectly, in any dealings with, or for the benefit of, designated parties.
-Non-US entities also may be subject to these restrictions if they act in the United States or their transactions have some other US nexus.
-Designated individuals also are subject to a visa ban.
+In March 2014, the US issued three Executive Orders pursuant to which the Obama administration has since imposed sanctions in March and April on 45 individuals and 19 entities.
+These Executive Orders also set the stage for more sweeping sanctions that potentially may be imposed against individuals and entities in various sectors of the Russian economy.
+In addition, on April 3, 2014, the US enacted legislation that supplements the Executive Orders and authorizes potential sanctions against additional categories of Ukrainian and Russian persons.

+In particular, the US sanctions issued to date require US persons (including US citizens, companies and banks incorporated in the US, including foreign branches, and any individual or entity located in the United States) to block (freeze) all property or interests in property of designated parties, where such property or interests in property are or come within the United States or the possession or control of US persons anywhere in the world.
+The US sanctions also prohibit US persons from engaging, directly or indirectly, in any dealings with, or for